-In the next few weeks the NOS will also have patient facing videos and exercise leaflets.
+In the next few weeks the ROS will also have patient facing videos and exercise leaflets.

 “I am proud to have chaired this Statement and the panel of experts involved brought great insight into the positive statement and advice now being offered.
 Its time for people to stop worrying about ‘brittle bones’ and start doing activities that help strengthen bones (alongside any treatment) to maintain life in their years!‘ says Professor Dawn Skelton.

 Some of the videos are led by PSIs and you will recognise many of the exercises from the FaME and Otago programmes.

 Download your copy of the Statement and Quick Guides from the Royal Osteoporosis Society website.